18 October 2018

 Three students from Guatamala and Honduras won the competition with an innovative plan to recycle all the rice straw which is traditionally burned after a harvest into products like biofuels and pup for paper manufacture.

 Rocio Leon Agular, Natalia Beneitez Meza, and Jose Mario Zalaya came up with the idea while traveling through Indonesia when they saw the black polluting smoke rising from the paddi fields.
 They discovered that some 160 million hectares of rice straw are burned after every harvest and they set about doing something about that.
-This phenomenon is seen in many of the countries, where rice is the main staple.
+This phenomenon is seen in many countries where rice is the main staple.

 Three of them are currently studying in Taipei, and this is where they have come up with the solution and they continue to speak with the local farmers and businesses for validation and improvement of their idea.

 Their research turned into Uroboros.
 It brings together Jose’s bio-engineering skills, Natalia’s computer science and Rocio’s business administration skills to create a new enterprise to reduce CO2 emissions and fight climate change.